Roses: the best varieties and how to grow them

 - Longevity Record

-In Germany, the Hildesheim rose bush is considered the oldest in the world.
+In Germany, the Hildesheim rose is considered the oldest in the world.
 Legends say it is over a thousand years old.
 Its true age is uncertain, but it is confirmed to be at least 400 years old.
-It survived the bombings of 1945: the rose bush and the cathedral against which it grows were damaged, but shoots sprouted from beneath the ruins.
+It survived the bombings of 1945: the rose and the cathedral against which it grows were damaged, but shoots sprouted from beneath the ruins.

 - Rose Gardens to Visit!

 In France, there are some beautiful collections of roses.
 For instance, the rose garden of Val de Marne, in L’Haÿ-les-Roses, near Paris, is a superb modern rose garden, boasting over 3,000 varieties.
 The three rose gardens in the Parc de la Tête d’Or in Lyon are also worth a visit!
-And in Germany, the Sangerhausen Rose Garden has the largest collection of roses in the world, with over 8,000 varieties.
+And in Germany, the Sangerhausen Rose Garden holds the largest collection of roses in the world, with over 8,000 varieties.

-- Curiosities – Unusual and Original Roses!
+- Curiosities – Atypical and Original Roses!

 Roses offer such diversity that there are several astonishing or strange varieties!
-For example, Rosa chinensis ‘viridiflora’ has green flowers, as they are composed not of petals, but of numerous elongated bracts, sometimes marked with red.
+For example, Rosa chinensis ‘viridiflora’ has green flowers, composed not of petals, but of numerous elongated bracts, sometimes marked with red.
 Similarly, while the vast majority of botanical roses, and even Rosaceae, have five petals and sepals, Rosa sericea is a surprising rose with four petals and four sepals.
 As for Rosa omeiensis ‘Pteracantha’, its stems bear very large, translucent red thorns.
-There are also moss roses, whose flower buds are covered with a kind of “moss” made up of epidermal outgrowths.
+There are also moss roses, whose flower buds are covered in a kind of “moss” made up of epidermal outgrowths.
 Finally, the ‘Wild Strawberry’ rose bears flower buds that never open!
 The size, red colour, and conical shape of its buds resemble small strawberries.

 Rosa omeiensis ‘Pteracantha’ (photo Pancrat), Rosa chinensis ‘Viridiflora’ and Moss Rose ‘Marie de Blois’ (photo Salicyna)